AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 Modify / Resize reports

-To modify a report, click drop-down arrow on the upper right corner of a report and then click Edit.
-Make the changes in the report and click Save.
+To modify a report, click drop-down arrow on the upper right corner of a report and then click Edit.&nbsp;Make the changes in the report and click Save.

 To cancel the changes, you can click Reset.

 To resize the report, click Resize and choose one of the two options: 1×1 is small, and 1×2 is large.

-For more information, refer to  [Reports feature.](feature-summary/reports.md)
+For more information, refer to&nbsp; [Reports feature.](feature-summary/reports.md)

 +++